Kia XCeed hatchback - MPG, running costs & CO2

 Kia XCeed petrol and diesel engines offer middling economy but hybrid’s running costs impress

 The Kia XCeed was launched with conventional petrol and diesel engines, with the diesel getting 48-volt mild hybrid technology that gives efficiency a small boost.
-Not that you can buy the diesel any more, as Kia has now withdrawn it, but we expect most buyers would have chosen the petrol engines anyway.
+You can’t buy the diesel any more; Kia has now withdrawn it due to dwindling diesel sales and to push its hybrid models.

-A plug-in hybrid Kia XCeed is also available at the top of the range, sharing the same powertrain as the Kia Niro, which uses a 1.6-litre petrol engine, 8.9kWh battery pack and electric motor for an EV range of around 33 miles.
-You’ll need to keep the battery topped up to see the best fuel economy figures.
+A plug-in hybrid Kia XCeed is also available at the top of the range, fitted with a 1.6-litre petrol engine, 8.9kWh battery pack and electric motor for an EV range of around 30 miles.
+You’ll need to keep the battery topped up to see the best fuel economy figures; drive with the battery depleted and you’ll achieve up to 40mpg or so.

 Kia XCeed MPG & CO2

 The standard XCeed offers decent (if not class-leading) fuel-efficiency figures, close to those of the Ford Focus Active.
-The smallest 1.0-litre T-GDI petrol can manage up to 47.1mpg with CO2 emissions of 136g/km, making it fairly expensive for company-car drivers.
+The smallest 1.0-litre T-GDI petrol can manage up to 47.1mpg with CO2 emissions of 136g/km, making it fairly expensive for company-car drivers but reasonable for private buyers with a low or medium annual mileage.
+However, this engine isn’t being offered with the facelifted XCeed to begin with.

-It’s the plug-in hybrid that makes the best choice for company-car drivers; its 32-38g/km CO2 output means BiK will cost about a third of the petrol and diesel models.
-The XCeed PHEV is an expensive choice for private buyers, but the 33-mile range is commendable and it’s said to manage up over 200mpg.
-Although, you’ll need to regularly charge the battery to get anywhere near it's official economy figures.
+It’s the plug-in hybrid that makes the best choice for company-car drivers; its 32-38g/km CO2 output means Benefit-in-Kind (BiK) will cost about a third of the petrol and diesel models.
+The XCeed Plug-in hybrid (PHEV) is an expensive choice for private buyers, but the 33-mile range is commendable and it’s said to manage over 200mpg.
+Bear in mind that you’ll need to regularly charge the battery to get anywhere near its official economy figures.
+Long motorway journeys that rely heavily on the petrol engine won’t be particularly economical either, as is the case with the majority of plug-in hybrids.

-Every conventionally powered XCeed is taxed at the standard VED rate, with the diesel mild-hybrid and PHEV model qualifying for the lower discounted rate.
+Every conventionally powered XCeed is taxed at the standard VED (road tax) rate, with the PHEV model qualifying for the lower discounted rate.

 Kia's generous warranty has been key to the brand’s success and its seven-year/100,000 mile warranty also covers the XCeed.
 It certainly looks appealing next to the three-year/60,000-mile cover offered with the Focus Active and Volkswagen T-Roc.